manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

        on receiving cmd from a client library and log[0] is empty: or
-       // as a primary or a backup replica on receiving ("notify", cmd, view) from any replica and log[0] is empty: my-cmd = cmd
-          if active == true and log[0] is empty: // if the replica did not decide yet
+       // as a primary or a backup replica on receiving ("notify", cmd, view) from any replica and log[0] is empty: my-cmd, highest-view = cmd, view // update (my-cmd, highest-view) since some other replica may have committed if active == true and log[0] is empty: // if the replica did not decide yet and has not quit view
              // commit
              log[0] := cmd
              state, output = apply(cmd, state)